Generalized Path Reweighting and History-Dependent Free Energies: Introduction

 To establish its excellent parallelizability, $\infty$RETIS uses multiple workers that perform shooting-type moves in parallel across different ensembles.
 Crucially, the number of workers is smaller than the number of ensembles, meaning some ensembles remain temporarily unoccupied.
 After each shooting move, the algorithm mimics the effect of an \emph{infinite number} of replica exchanges among all free ensembles via fractional samples that reflect the relative frequency with which a given path would reside in each ensemble during such an infinite-swapping round.
 In addition, $\infty$RETIS is often combined with advanced shooting strategies, such as the \emph{wire-fencing} move with \emph{high-acceptance},\cite{WF} which enhances sampling efficiency and improves trajectory decorrelation.
 The high-acceptance protocol alters the sampling distribution, which must be corrected during analysis by weighting each sample inversely proportional to the corresponding high-acceptance weight.
 The fractional samples and the biased path distribution require a further generalization of the path reweighting scheme, and a detailed mathematical derivation of this generalization constitutes the first objective of our paper.

-The second objective is to further analyze a specific thermodynamic quantity, namely the history-dependent conditional free energy surface or profile, which can be computed from $\infty$RETIS output using path reweighting.
+Path reweighting opens up a range of interesting possibilities, such as Arrhenius-based activation energies, reaction prediction metrics, and committor-related quantities, which are not discussed in this paper and will be reported in future work.
+In this paper, we focus, as a second objective, on the analysis of a specific path observable, namely the history-dependent conditional free energy surface or profile, which can be computed from $\infty$RETIS output using path reweighting.
 Although conditional free energies have been reported previously (e.g.\ in Refs.~\citenum{PNAS2024,MinhCrystalNucleation2025,ZhangRETIS2025}), they have not yet received the broader attention they merit, despite their intriguing and distinctive characteristics.
 A conditional free energy profile is obtained not by simply histogramming configuration points from a simulation sampling the equilibrium distribution, but by histogramming phase points along paths belonging to a specific path ensemble, for example, paths starting from $A$ or paths starting from $B$.
 Such profiles possess features absent in standard free energy profiles.
 Unlike the latter, they are not purely thermodynamic; their shape depends on the underlying kinetics.
 Consequently, the profile can change when particle masses are altered or when the friction coefficient in a Langevin dynamics simulation is varied, effects that leave plain free energies unchanged.
 Furthermore, conditional free energies can reveal kinetically relevant free energy barriers even when using a suboptimal reaction coordinate.
 In such cases, standard free energies typically underestimate the true barriers that the system must overcome, whereas the conditional profiles retain meaningful barrier information.
 Finally, conditional free energies obtained from different path ensembles or conditions can be combined to reconstruct the standard unconditional free energy profile, providing a comprehensive thermodynamic picture.